- A: You can find information on how to join the Bailey Owners Club here.

 - A: The British Tyre Manufacturers’ Association advise that caravan tyres should ideally be replaced after 5 years of service and never used when more than 7 years old.
 However, tyres which are damaged or worn to the legal minimum tread depth must be replaced immediately.
 For more information download the Caravan and Motorhome Club’s guide.
 For motorhomes which tend to do more mileage than caravans, there is less clear cut guidance on when tyres should be replaced so regular inspection is advised.
 Additional information on motorhome tyre safety can be found here.

-- A: You can find this in your service handbook.
+- A: You can find this in your caravan's service handbook.
 For motorhomes, it’s shown inside the passenger door frame on the B pillar.

 - MTPLM stands for the Maximum Technical Permissible Laden Mass (pre-1998 this was known as MGW maximum gross weight) this is the maximum weight a leisure vehicle can weigh inclusive of the user payload.